How Adults with ADD Can Make Life Changes

 Start slowly, start today to generate the motivation for changes this new year!

-It’s easy enough to make a New Year’s resolution — following through for the rest of the year is the challenge for most adults with attention deficit disorder (ADHD).
+It’s easy enough to make a New Year’s resolution — following through for the rest of the year is the challenge for most adults with attention deficit disorder (ADHD or ADD).

 My best advice: Don’t impose a time frame on change.
 Waiting until January 1st is just an acceptable form of procrastination, which most of us are already too good at.
 Likewise, don’t be discouraged if January’s nearly over.
 There are 11 more months in a year, and it’s never too late to start.